tomasaschan/bari-montecarlo/README.md

   1. The initial energy of the primaries, in electronvolts (`1e3` for 1 keV, or `200` for 200 eV)

+  1. À mathematical expression describing the electron density as a function of time.
+The function supports syntax as described at the bottom of [this page](http://fparser.sourceforge.net/), with the only available variable being `t` for the time in seconds.

 1. Next, information about the collisional processes which should be considered.
 **Note:** The first of these lines determines how the rest of the file is interpreted by the program, but **no verification is done at execution time**.
 If the input file is not consistent, the program might throw an error or return incorrect results - the behavior is undefined.